 Your wedding ring

-Let’s take a step back and consider the history of the wedding ring.
+But before we explore what to say, let’s take a step back and consider the history of the wedding ring.

 Where did the wedding ring come from?